RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes defines application configuration option constraints.
 Additional constraints can be added through the links of the item using the :ref:`SpecTypeConstraintLinkRole`.
-None of the explicitly defined attributes are required.
-The following attributes are explicitly defined for this type:
+None of the explicit attributes is mandatory, they are all are optional.
+The explicit attributes for this type
+are:

 max
     The attribute value shall be an :ref:`SpecTypeIntegerOrString`.
 It shall be